ConceptCodes/stitch-fix/readme.md

 The other day I ran into someone who built software to take your measurements for custom suits.
 You would take a picture of yourself and the software would determine the real world lengths of the various parts of your body.
-I thought that was pretty cool, So naturally, I wanted to build something similar.
+I thought that was pretty cool.
+So naturally, I wanted to build something similar.
 I wanted to build something that would take your measurements but it would then generate custom sewing patterns for you.

 > [!WARNING]